facebook/relay/website/docs/tutorial/queries-1.md

 1. Run relay compiler so that it knows aboout the new Graphql query. [npm run relay.]
 2. Modify our React component to fetch it and to use the data returned by the server.

-If you open package.json you will find the script relays is hooked up to run the relay-compiler.
+If you open package.json you will find the script `relay` is hooked up to run the relay-compiler.
 This is what npm run relay does.
 Once the compiler successfully updates/generated the new compiled query you will be able to find it in the __generated__ folder under src/components/ as NewsfeedQuery.graphql.ts.
 This project comes with precomputed fragments, so unless you do this step, you will not get the desired results.

 Next, Turn back to the `Newsfeed` component and start by deleting the placeholder data.
 Then replace it with this: